shashihacks/OSCP-PWK/Security Insider Lab-2/README.md

 ```sql
 $sql = "SELECT * FROM " . $htbconf['db/users'] . " where " . $htbconf['db/users.username'] . "='$username' and " . $htbconf['db/users.password'] . "='$password'";
 ```
-- The above query can be exploited by
+- The above query can be exploited by:
 ```sql
  "SELECT * FROM " . $htbconf['db/users'] . " where " . $htbconf['db/users.username'] . "='testuser'  and " . $htbconf['db/users.password'] . "='testpass' or '1'='1'";
 ```